Michael Molyns

-Michael Molyns (born 1602) was an English politician who sat in the House of Commons in 1625.
+Michael Molyns (born c.
+1601) was an English politician who sat in the House of Commons in 1625.

 Molyns was the son of Sir Barentyne Molyns of Clapcot (now in the parish of Brightwell-cum-Sotwell, Oxfordshire) and Elizabeth Southwell daughter of Thomas Southwell of Woodrising, Norfolk and Nazareth Newton.
 He was the grandson of the earlier Michael Molyns MP, and the half-brother of Walter Devereux.

 He matriculated at St John's College, Oxford on 15 November 1616 at the age of 15.
 In 1625, he was elected Member of Parliament for Wallingford.